Zus Coffee: Products and model

 Zus Coffee sells coffee-based beverages as well as pastries, sandwiches, and hot meals.
 It claims to sell Halal-certified products, avoiding haram ingredients such as those containing pork and alcohol.
 The business has its own dedicated ZUS Coffee app where customers can place their orders for delivery or pick-up.
 The app was inspired by the app used by Chinese coffee chain Luckin Coffee.

+In April 2025, Zus Coffee diversified their products to local instant coffee through lifestyle innovation, under brand name of NGUPI.